-It’s easy to block individual numbers on your iPhone.
-The problem is it may not solve the robocall problem.
-Scammers are on to the block feature and get around it by using different numbers every time they phone you.
-It can’t hurt to block a number, but long-term help from that action is likely elusive.
-Here’s how to do it.
+Blocking individual numbers on your iPhone is easy.
+Problem is, it may not solve the robocall problem.
+Scammers are aware of the block feature and bypass it by using different numbers each time they call.
+Blocking a number doesn’t hurt, but it won’t help the overall problem of robocalls for the long-term.
+Here’s how to do it:

 Join the National Do Not Call registry

-You can also file a complaint about a robocall with the FCC by reporting the time, date, phone number, and a description of the message.
+You can also file a complaint with the FCC by reporting the time, date, phone number, and a description of the robocall message.

 Use your carrier’s resources

-AT&T: Subscribers can use a free iOS app called AT&T Call Protect.
-It has automatic fraud blocking and suspected spam warnings and you can manually block unwanted calls by enabling it in your account settings.
-A premium version is $4 per month.
+Subscribers can use a free iOS app called AT&T Call Protect.
+It has automatic fraud blocking and suspected-spam warnings.
+However, you can manually block unwanted calls by enabling it in your account settings.
+The premium version is $4 per month.

-Verizon: Verizon offers a free call-blocking service and has identified 300 million spam and scam phone numbers that it will block through its spam alert and call-blocking tools.
-A premium version is $3 per month.
+Verizon offers a free call-blocking service that already identifies 300 million spam and scam phone numbers that it blocks using spam alert and call-blocking tools.
+The premium version is $3 per month.

-Sprint: Sprint customers can use the free My Sprint or sign up for its Premium Caller ID service to protect themselves from robocalls and caller ID spoofing.
-This service is $3 a month, and it provides a threat level indicator to give customers an idea of how suspicious a call is.
+Sprint customers can use the free My Sprint platform or sign up for its Premium Caller ID service to protect themselves from robocalls and caller ID spoofing.
+For $3 a month, this service provides a threat level indicator to give customers an idea of how suspicious a call is.
 It doesn’t automatically block spam calls, but based on the threat level, you can choose to answer a call, block a number, or report it to prevent future calls.

 Use a robocall blocking app

-There are a number of reputable robocall-blocking apps on the App Store.
-Most offer a free plus a more extensive paid version.
-Make sure you know what you’re getting into with third-party apps.
-Earlier this year, a number of apps were discovered to have gathered and monetized your information while customers trusted them with blocking spam calls.
-Here are just a few of the most popular ones.
+There are many reputable robocall-blocking apps in the App Store.
+Most offer free basic features alongside premium paid services.
+Be sure to thoroughly research third-party apps first, as many were discovered to have gathered and monetized user information.
+Here are just a few of the most popular apps.